 Use this checklist with your financial representative to review each life insurance policy owned by the trust to help ensure that the trust's objectives are being met.

-This checklist is not intended as comprehensive, but rather as a starting point for trustees working with their legal advisors.
+Carrier suitability

-Carrier suitability Does the issuing insurance company have high marks from rating companies (i.e., A.M.
+□ Does the issuing insurance company have high marks from rating companies (i.e. A.M.
 Best, Fitch, Moody's, Standard and Poor's)?

+Performance review

-Performance review An inually, obtain a current in-force policy illustration on each policy owned by the trust.
-How does the in-force policy illustration compare with the original illustration?
-How does the in-force policy illustration compare with the previous in-force illustration(s)?
-Is the life insurance policy death benefit guaranteed for life?
-If not guaranteed for life, how long is the coverage guaranteed?
-Is the current guarantee period consistent with the objectives of the trust?
-Are the life insurance policy provisions and features still consistent with the objectives of the trust?
-If a variable life insurance policy, is the internal asset allocation of the policy consistent with the objectives of the trust?
-Competitive Position Is the life insurance policy making efficient use of trust assets and contributions?
-Are there other life insurance policies or policy types that would be better suited to the objectives of the trust 2 ?
-Are there other life insurance polices that would provide the same guaranteed death benefit at a lower cost 2 ?
-Are there other life insurance policies that would provide more guaranteed death benefit at the same cost 2 ?
+Obtain a current in-force policy illustration on each policy owned by the trust.

+- □ How does the in-force policy illustration compare with the original illustration? - □ How does the in-force policy illustration compare with the previous in-force illustration(s)? - □ Is the life insurance policy death benefit guaranteed for life? - □ If not guaranteed for life, how long are the guarantees and is that consistent with the objectives of the trust? - □ Are the life insurance policy provisions and features still consistent with the objectives of the trust? - □ If a variable life insurance policy, are the assets allocated consistently with the best interests of the beneficiaries?

+Competitive Position

+- □ Is the life insurance policy making efficient use of trust assets and contributions? - □ Are there other life insurance policies or policy types which would be better suited to the objectives of the trust? - □ Are there other life insurance polices that would provide the same guaranteed death benefit at lower cost? - □ Are there other life insurance policies that would provide more guaranteed death benefit at the same cost?